-Effective July 31, 2018, the Agency entered into a new contract with the current hauler for the transportation and disposal of ash residue.
-The contract period is through December 31, 2019 and includes disposal at any of three landfills.
-Effective January 1, 2020, the Agency entered into an annual contract with the current hauler, expiring December 31, 2020.
+The Agency has a contract with Royal Carting for the transportation and disposal of ash residue.
+The latest contract extension period is through December 31, 2021 and includes disposal at any of three landfills.

 VIII.
 ECONOMIC DEPENDENCY

 As described in Note X - Related-Party Transactions, the Agency is entitled to receive net service fees from Dutchess County based on a contractual formula, generally when revenues are insufficient to cover operating expenses and debt service requirements.
 These payments are subject to approval by resolution of the Dutchess County Legislature.